-Microsoft System Centre Operation Manager (SCCM) is commonly used to centralize services for working with agents so that IT managers can perform mass changes to a fleet of devices.
-You’re probably using it for security compliance, patching, or auditing of Windows machines.
+Microsoft System Center Configuration Manager (SCCM) is commonly used to centrally manage large number of devices.
+You’re probably using it for security compliance, patching, and auditing of Windows machines.

-But those updates need to be synchronized to field devices, and that’s where Connects powerful distribution and synchronization capabilities can augment or replace SCCM’s capabilities.
+Frequently, updates need to be distributed to remote offices and remote devices, and that’s where Connects powerful distribution and synchronization capabilities can augment or replace SCCM’s capabilities.

 Connect is designed for fast, uninterrupted file transfers, and combines several technologies to achieve this.
 Here is a partial list of reasons you would want to add Connect to your SCCM deployment:

 - Connect will work with your non-Windows machines

 - P2P synchronization avoids the server bottleneck and uses the power of your network to speed up synchronization.